Aerial Rescue from Powered Access Platforms

 • Take photos of the site

-• Ensure equipment involved in the incident is not used until it has been examined by a qualified person
+• Any equipment that is in the incident must not put back into use until it has a thorough examination by a qualified person

 • Record in Accident Book and notify management